Ulcerative Colitis Diets

 Here are some of the popular diets for ulcerative colitis.

-Specific Carbohydrate Diet (SCD)
+Specific Carbohydrate Diet (SCD) for Ulcerative Colitis

-You cut all grains and starchy vegetables like potatoes on this plan.
+You cut all grains and starchy vegetables like potatoes and plantains on this plan.
 You also skip many processed foods, milk, and all forms of sugar besides honey.
 SCD eliminates carbohydrates that take a lot of work to digest, Warren says.

-“It removes complex carbs in hope of starving some of the gut microbes that are responsible for a lot of digestive symptoms,” Warren says.
+“It removes complex carbs in hope of starving some of the gut microbes that are responsible for a lot of digestive symptoms,” she says.
 “It can help reduce annoying gastrointestinal symptoms like gas, bloating, and diarrhea.”

 You eat mostly plants on the traditional Mediterranean diet, including fruits and vegetables, whole grains, legumes, and nuts.
 Limit red meat and opt for olive oil, fish, and poultry.
 Warren often recommends this anti-inflammatory diet first for people without too many symptoms.